Build Your Collection With Confidence

 House Rules

-If you are buying from an auction house or reseller, do read the fine print about their terms and conditions such as guarantee of authenticity or return/refund policy.
+If you are buying from an auction house or reseller, read the fine print about their terms and conditions such as guarantee of authenticity and return/refund policies.

 Records

-Your purchase receipts are valuable and provide provenance of your collection.
+Your purchase receipts are valuable and provide provenance for your collection.

 Passion Aside

-Most collectors say that they have an emotional connection to their wine, so it is not surprising that the investment world refers to wine as a “passion asset”.
-Accumulating it should be approached rationally and with caution.
-Counterfeit or bottles in poor condition can at once reduce the value of one’s portfolio.
+Most collectors say they have an emotional connection to their wine.
+So it is not surprising that the investment world refers to wine as a “passion asset”.
+But approach collecting rationally and with caution.
+Counterfeit or bottles in poor condition can signficantly reduce the value of your portfolio.

 Burden of Proof

-Today there is so much wine that is traded on the gray or secondary markets through auction houses and resellers.
-These are great sources to find those rare and sought after bottles.
-Often, the burden of determining a wine’s condition and authenticity is on the purchaser.
+Today, there is so much wine that is traded on the gray or secondary markets through auction houses and resellers.
+These are great sources to find rare or sought-after bottles.
+Generally, though, the purchaser assumes the burden of determining a wine’s condition and authenticity.

 Poor Storage

 Don’t pay for bad storage.
-Storage condition can often be determined from a physical examination of the bottle.
-An expert can help you determine whether the bottle exhibits signs of poor storage.
+You can often assess conditions from a physical examination of bottles stored at the location.
+An expert can help you determine whether the bottles exhibit signs of poor storage.

 Counterfeit Wine

-Before investing in that bottle you have been coveting, take some time to ask questions about the seller’s history and the wine’s provenance.
+Before investing in a bottle that you’ve been coveting, take some time to ask questions about the seller’s history and the wine’s provenance.
 Does the seller have a story to tell?
 Does the bottle have a story to tell?
-A physical inspection by an experienced authenticator can help you interpret that story.
+You can better interpret that story via a physical inspection by an experienced authenticator.